-A. The Co-ordinating Bureau
+A. The Coordinating Bureau

-The Co-ordinating Bureau is the focal point for co-ordination and should continue to act as such.
+The Coordinating Bureau is the focal point for coordination and should continue to act as such.
 The Bureau should review and facilitate the harmonization of the work of the NAM Working Groups, Contact Groups, Task Forces and Committees.

 In the Cartagena Final Document the Heads of State or Government expressed appreciation for the important and active role being played by the Coordinating Bureau in New York and its Working Groups and Drafting Groups.

-They were also convinced that such a role should be further intensified to meet the rapidly changing needs in the international context, including the emergence of new issues of great concern to the Movement.
-The Heads of State or Government, therefore, entrusted the Co-ordinating Bureau with the task of intensifying its actions to further strengthen co-ordination and mutual co-operation among Non-Aligned Countries, including unified action in the United Nations and other international fora on issues of common concern.
+They were also convinced that such a role should be further intensified to meet the rapidly changing needs in the international arena, including the emergence of new issues of great concern to the Movement.

+The Heads of State or Government, therefore, entrusted the Coordinating Bureau with the task of intensifying its actions to further strengthen coordination and mutual cooperation among Non-Aligned Countries, including unified action in the United Nations and other international fora on issues of common concern.

-B. Co-ordination of the Co-ordinating Bureau and Role of the Chair
+B. Coordination of the Coordinating Bureau and Role of the Chair

-The Chairman has the responsibility of leading and Co-ordinating the activity of NAM within the United Nations and, as appropriate, in other international fora.
-Besides the Co-ordinating Bureau, the Chairman may also preside over other NAM mechanisms as necessary.
-As has been the practice some working groups could be presided over by other members.
+The Chairman has the responsibility of leading and coordinating the activity of NAM within the United Nations and, as appropriate, in other international fora.

+In addition to the Coordinating Bureau, the Chairman may also preside over other NAM mechanisms as necessary.
+As has been the practice, some working groups could be presided over by other members.

-C. Working Groups, Contact Groups, Task Forces and Committees
+C. Working Groups, Contact Groups, Task Forces and Committees.

 All NAM Working Groups, Contact Groups, Task Forces and Committees will remain active and meet as often as necessary.
-In the fulfilment of their mandates due regard must be paid to co-ordination, efficiency and preparedness.
+In the fulfilment of their mandates due regard must be paid to coordination, efficiency and preparedness.